Honda NSX (first generation): NSX-R facelift (2002)

 Creating the impression of increased power, the accelerator was re-tuned, becoming much more sensitive to movement, particularly at the beginning of the pedal's new shorter stroke.
 This, coupled with the harsh suspension, makes it difficult for the driver to drive smoothly at low speeds on streets with even slight bumps.
 The lack of power steering has also been noted by drivers as making the car tiring and hard to steer at low speed.

 The result of Honda's second NSX-R effort was a vehicle that could challenge the latest sports car models on the track, despite having a base design that was more than 15 years old.
 For example, noted Japanese race and test driver Motoharu Kurosawa piloted a 2002 NSX-R around the Nürburgring road course in 7:56, a time equal to a Ferrari 360 Challenge Stradale.
 The NSX-R accomplished this feat despite being out-powered by the Ferrari by over 100 bhp.

+In 2022, Honda built a final NSX-R using spare parts and an unused chassis from the factory for collector Shinji Kawai.
+The chassis was originally reserved for use as a spare for racing in the JGTC and Super GT but was never used.
+The car has been dubbed by Honda as the "S. Kawai Special" and has the VIN R0000.